UmerVarya/Spot-Ai-Agent/README.md

 financial fine-tunes or Mistral-FinRL variants) become available.
 The fused sentiment and rationale bundle is still passed to the Groq LLM for macro context and final arbitration.

+When the Groq API is configured the alternative-data module now asks the Groq LLM to interpret recent social posts and on-chain metrics before falling back to the local Glassnode/Twitter/Reddit heuristics.
+This keeps realtime adjustments available even if the Groq request fails, albeit with a simpler lexical sentiment heuristic.

 ### Persistent data